sofwerx/swx-devops/README.md

 We will be using an AWS bucket named `sofwerx-terraform` for the shared `.tfstate` files.

-## gnupg
+## gnupg 2.0

 You will need a gnupg key for `trousseau` below.

+If you happened to install `gnupg` already, just unlink first.

+    brew unlink gnupg

-To install the `gpg` command on a mac, install `gnupg` with HomeBrew:
+To install the `gpg` command on a mac, install `gnupg@2.0` with HomeBrew:

-    brew install gnupg
+    brew install gnupg@2.0

-Installing the `gnupg` package on Linux should be as simple as one of:

-    apt-get install gnupg
-    yum install gnupg
+    brew link --force gnupg@2.0

+The reason for gnupg 2.0 is that trousseau reads directly from `~/.gnupg/pubring.gpg`, and they did away with that file in gnupg 2.1

-After installing gnupg, you will want to generate a private/public keypair:
+After installing gnupg 2.0, you will want to generate a private/public keypair:

     gpg --gen-key